WOW™ Competition Terms and Conditions

 All steps must be completed in the online entry form as instructed for an entry to be valid.

 First-time New Zealand entrants and ALL international entrants must complete Step 2 (Preselection) of the entry process.
 A first-time entrant is a designer who has never had an entry selected for a WOW™ Awards Show.

 Designers must supply WOW™ with:

-(b) a list of all garment components for each entry submitted to
+(b) a list of all garment components;

 (c) at least three full-length clear photographic images of the

 front, back and sides of the finished garment worn on a model (not mannequin);